Countly/countly-sdk-documentation/web/next.md

 https://cdnjs.cloudflare.com/ajax/libs/countly-sdk-web/19.2.1/countly.min.js</code></pre>
 <p>
-  <span style="font-weight: 400;">As an alternative, you may also use<code>/sdk/web/countly.min.js</code></span><span style="font-weight: 400;">&nbsp;to get this SDK directly from your Countly server.</span>
+  <span style="font-weight: 400;">As an alternative, you may also use<code>/sdk/web/countly.min.js</code></span><span style="font-weight: 400;"> to get this SDK directly from your Countly server.</span>
 </p>
 <p>
-  <span style="font-weight: 400;">As the third alternative option, you may download&nbsp;</span><a href="https://github.com/Countly/countly-sdk-web/tree/master/lib"><span style="font-weight: 400;">countly.min.js</span></a><span style="font-weight: 400;">&nbsp;from our Github repository and upload it to any server from where you would like to host it.
+  <span style="font-weight: 400;">As the third alternative option, you may download </span><a href="https://github.com/Countly/countly-sdk-web/tree/master/lib"><span style="font-weight: 400;">countly.min.js</span></a><span style="font-weight: 400;"> from our Github repository and upload it to any server from where you would like to host it.
 You would only need to point this minified JS tracker lib in your small code above.
 This should ideally be done if none of the above-mentioned methods work in your specific use-case.</span>
 </p>
 <p>
   <span style="font-weight: 400;">Then you will be able to make event calls such as:</span>